 OC2.8.2 Long Term Operational Planning - Planning for Years 2 and 3 ahead

 The TSO shall develop the System Outage Plan for Years 2 and 3 taking due account of known requirements for construction and refurbishment works.
 This contrasts with the System Outage Plan in respect of Years 0 and 1 ahead when the TSO will, in addition, take into account Outages required as a result of maintenance.
 Transmission System Outages and CDGU (or in the case of a CCGT Installation, CCGT Module(s) therein) and/or Dispatchable WFPS and/or Controllable WFPS (or Generating Unit(s) therein) and/or Power Station Equipment Outages shall, during Years 2 and 3 but not in Year 1 or later, be co-ordinated so that, in general, CDGU (or in the case of a CCGT Installation, CCGT Module(s) therein) and/or Dispatchable WFPS and/or Controllable WFPS (or Generating Unit(s) therein) and/or Power Station Equipment Outages shall take precedence over Transmission System Outages but subject always, in any particular case, to the TSO's discretion to determine otherwise on the basis of reasons relating to the proper operation of the Transmission System and the Other TSO’s Transmission System.
 The provisions of this paragraph OC2.8.2 also apply to Interconnectors as if references to a Generator’s units were references to “Interconnectors”.
+The provisions of this paragraph OC2.8.2 also apply to Aggregators as if references to a Generator’s units were references to “Aggregated Generating Units” or “Demand Side Units”.

 OC2.8.3 In each calendar year: